 3.Richmond Lido sprang a leak in 1980, 43 years ago.
 It was closed immediately.
-Much but not all of the site was demolished in 1986.In the subsequent 37 years a number of initiatives have been made to redevelop this iconic site.
+Much but not all of the site was demolished in 1986.
+In the subsequent 37 years most LBRUT administrations have put forward proposals to redevelop this iconic site.
 All have failed either because of lack of resources or local opposition.
+That opposition has never put forward alternative schemes which did not require unaffordable public subsidies.
 If the CPO fails then the proposed redevelopment scheme fails.
 There is nowhere else to go.
 Another decade of inertia beckons.
 We are in the last chance saloon.